vanshika-13/carbonFootprintCalculator/README.md

 # CarbonFootprintCalculator
 Calculate your carbon footprint, and find out how much you have to do to eliminate it!
-This repo is in the alpha state.
-It works, but oh my, it is ugly.
-Waiting to be implemented on actual site :)
 ___

 # What is "Carbon footprint"?